ShUbHaM25292003/WeatherPrediction/README.md

-This A Weather Prediction Web Application Programmed Via Java
+This A Weather Prediction Web Application Programmed Via Java And Also Gathered The Source Code From Github Itself